drmaize/ThermoAlign/README.md

 ###  _The TRS module:_

 An output file with detailed summary statistics from the run:

 TA_2016-09-13T09_05_00_545957_run_summary.txt

-Variant masked locus sequence in fasta format TA_2016-09-13T09_05_00_545957_3_33000_2001_VariantMasked.fasta
+Variant masked locus sequence in fasta format:

+TA_2016-09-13T09_05_00_545957_3_33000_2001_VariantMasked.fasta

 ###  _The UOD module:_